mohsenasadi501/DataStructureAlgorithm/README.md

 #### 1:Big O Notation

-We use Big O to describe performance of algorithm and How scalabe algoriths is.
+We use Big O Notation to describe performance of algorithm and how scalabe algorithm is.

-The below code show big O 1(one) becuase the code run in a constant time.
+The below code show **O(1)** becuase the code run in a constant time.

 ```csharp
  public void log(int[] numbers)